Corporal punishment

 A corporal punishment or a physical punishment is a punishment which is intended to cause physical pain to a person.
 When it is inflicted on minors, especially in home and school settings, its methods may include spanking or paddling.
-When it is inflicted on adults, it may be inflicted on prisoners and slaves.
+When it is inflicted on adults, it may be inflicted on prisoners and slaves, and can involve methods such as whipping with a belt or a horsewhip.

-Physical punishments for crimes or injuries, including floggings, brandings and even mutilations, were practised in most civilizations since ancient times.
-With the growth of humanitarian ideals since the Enlightenment, such punishments are increasingly viewed as inhumane in the Western society.
-By the late 20th century, corporal punishment had been eliminated from the legal systems of most developed countries.
+Physical punishments for crimes or injuries, including floggings, brandings, and even mutilations, were practised in most civilizations since ancient times.
+They have increasingly been viewed as inhumane since the development of humanitarianism ideals after the Enlightenment, especially in the Western world.
+By the late 20th century, corporal punishment was eliminated from the legal systems of most developed countries.

-In the twenty-first century, the legality of corporal punishment in various settings differs by jurisdiction.
-Internationally, the late twentieth and early twenty-first centuries saw the application of human rights law to the question of corporal punishment in a number of contexts:
+The legality of corporal punishment in various settings differs by jurisdiction.
+Internationally, the late twentieth and early twenty-first centuries saw the application of human rights law to the question of corporal punishment in several contexts: